Skip to content

 Signal in

-Inbox or form starts the lane
+Inbox, form, or meeting note starts the lane

 Record

-CRM or spreadsheet keeps state
+CRM, help desk, or spreadsheet keeps state

 Docs

-SOPs ground replies and actions
+SOPs and templates ground replies and actions

 Approval